You are looking for a Crown of Thorns care guide and want to learn more about Euphorbia milii (Latin name).

-Known for their large flowers, they vary greatly in color.
-They can range vary between red, yellow, white, and pink colors.
+Known for their large flowers, they vary significantly in color.
+They can vary between red, yellow, white, and pink colors.
 There are even specially modified hybrids that have larger and flashier flowers.

 Where does the Crown of Thorns plant name come from?